Limits on the axion-photon coupling from Chandrayaan-2 observations

 where $|A_{\parallel(\perp)}\rangle$ represents an electromagnetic wave polarized in the direction parallel (perpendicular) to $\vec{B}_T$ where $\vec{B}_T$ is the projection of the solar magnetic field $\vec{B}(\ell)$ on the plane perpendicular to the direction of propagation of the axions, and

-Here $\omega_p(\ell) = \sqrt{4\pi\, \alpha \,n_e(\ell)/m_e}$ is the plasma frequency in the solar atmosphere, where $\alpha$ is the fine structure constant.
+Here $\omega_p(\ell) = \sqrt{4\pi\, \alpha \,n_e(\ell)/m_e}$ is the plasma frequency in the solar atmosphere, with $\alpha$ being the fine structure constant and $\Gamma(\ell)$ is the coefficient of absorption of x-ray in the solar atmosphere~\cite{vanBibber:1988ge}.
 For this work, we neglect the Euler-Heisenberg term and Faraday rotation related to the longitudinal component of the external field.
 Since the axion field only couples to $A_\parallel$, axion-photon conversion can be described by the bottom $2\times2$ sub-block of $M$, which we denote as $\hat{M}$.
 Starting from the point $\ell = 0$, the solution of Eq. \eqref{eq:EqofMotion} at some location $\ell=h$ is given by the path-ordered transfer matrix~\cite{Raffelt:1987im,Manzari:2024jns}

 where $|A_\parallel(0)\rangle$ and $|a(0)\rangle$ are the initial field values.